 How to Get King Cake Outside New Orleans

-While these cakes have been a part of New Orleans Mardi Gras celebrations since Pierre Le Moyne, a French-Canadian explorer, carried the tradition of Carnival and king cake to Louisiana in 1699, the public didn't start buying king cakes in large numbers until the 1950s.
+While this cake tradition has been a part of New Orleans Mardi Gras celebrations since Pierre Le Moyne, a French-Canadian explorer, carried the tradition of Carnival and king cake to Louisiana in 1699, the public didn't start buying king cakes in large numbers until the 1950s.
 And it wasn't until the 1980s that the cakes were stuffed with the now-common apple and cream cheese filling.

 Advances in shipping in the 80s and 90s made it possible to easily send the cakes long distances, and of course, now you can order a cake online with a click of a button.
 Today, Haydel's Bakery in New Orleans says that they bake over 60,000 king cakes annually, most of which are sold during the Mardi Gras season.